4 Reasons to Earn a Music Degree

 What if your career could be made up of the very same passion that gets you out of bed in the morning, pushes you to your local record store, and drives you to your favorite venue on a Friday night?

-Should you choose to earn a music degree for your career, that very same love you have for music could also be your vocation.
+Should you choose to get a music degree for your career, that very same love you have for music could also be your vocation.

 Table of Contents: